RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 ![](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/Digital_Advertising_2018/19/sessions/03/assets/Touchpoints.jpg)

 Before we start, please take a photo of your existing sketchnoting grid for your future work.
-Please work as individuals on this exercise
+Teams you can work in pairs here on your top ideas.

 We are going to use these as a reference and expand our ideas by: